hemanth-narra/Hemanth-narra/Advertising.md

 ## What This Change Really Means for Chartered Accountants

-For small and mid-size CA firms, this creates real opportunities to communicate better, attract the right clients, and set expectations upfront — without compromising ethics.
+For small and mid-size CA firms, this creates real opportunities to communicate better, attract the right clients, and set expectations upfront without compromising ethics.

-This is something I’m trying to do myself—write clearly about the work we do and present it properly online.
+This is something I’m trying to do, write clearly about the work we do and present it properly online.
 Not as marketing, but as documentation of how a CA office actually works.
 A simple blog and a clean website aren’t risks anymore.
 They’re just practical tools, and ICAI finally recognises that.